 - Hang the Drywall and apply the desired finish.

-I’d recommend you use this mass loaded vinyl which you can find on Amazon at a great price.
+I’d recommend you use this mass loaded vinyl which you can find on Amazon.

 The best way to reduce noise transmission is by decoupling the structures that are connected to each other so that the vibrations can’t be transmitted through them.

 When it comes to the floor you have a couple of options;

 - Install interlocking Floor Mats: Floor Mats will absorb your footsteps as well as the force of anything that you might drop on the ground, therefore also absorbing the noise that this might generate.

 - Install a Floor Underlayment: When installed under a laminate floor, this underlayment will absorb vibrations, footsteps, etc. which may otherwise cause noise.